Dental Implant Cost in Houston: All-on-4 & More

 Think of it like building a custom home.
 The final price tag is influenced by the foundation work required, the materials you select, and the overall design.
 Similarly, your journey to a new smile is a personalized process.
 A consultation with a specialist is the best way to get a precise and detailed quote.
 During this meeting, we can assess your situation with a CT scan, discuss your goals, and create a treatment plan that outlines every step and its associated cost, ensuring there are no surprises along the way.
 This initial step helps you understand the full picture and make an informed decision about your health.

-A Look at the Cost Range by Implant Type
+A Breakdown of Costs by Implant Type

 The type of implant solution you choose is the primary driver of the overall cost.
 Implant-supported dentures, which snap onto a few implants, are often the most budget-friendly option, typically ranging from $6,000 to $8,000 for a full arch.
 A more permanent and popular solution is the All-on-4 dental implant system, which uses four to six implants to support a full bridge of teeth.
 This option generally falls between $25,000 and $50,000.
 For those wanting to replace each tooth individually, a full set of single implants can range from $60,000 to $90,000, offering a solution that can last a lifetime with proper care.